Jollerprutt/proxmox-node/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/proxmox-node/master/images/os_raid1_install.jpg)

 ## 2.00 Configure the Proxmox Hardware
-Further configuration is done via the Proxmox web interface.
-Just point your browser to the IP address given during installation (https://yournodesipaddress:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.
+Configuration is done via the Proxmox web interface.
+Just point your browser to the IP address set during the installation of Proxmox OS (https://your_nodes_ip_address:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.

 Default login is "root" (realm PAM) and the root password you defined during the installation process.

 ### 2.01 Update Proxmox OS and enable turnkeylinux templates
 Using the web interface `updates` > `refresh` search for all the latest required updates.
 You will get a few errors which ignore.